alexander-kastil/az-204/Demos/03-FunctionApps/Demo-01/readme.md

-- Create Hello World Function App using Portal
+- Create Hello World Function App using Portal using Portal Designer
-- Show Designer